Follow TV Tropes

 • Shield of Tomorrow has main cast members Sam de Leve (non-binary) and Amy Dallen (bisexual) playing Commander Junil Rue (non-binary) and Doctor Throlo Sh'shirros (some flavor of sapphic), as well as recurring guest Xander Jeanerret playing Counselor Tristan Peylore (both gay).

-• The Irish web series Teen Life has a transgender character Calum played by Jackson Lennon (credited as Jackson Ellis).
+• The Irish web series Teen Life has transgender character Calum played by Jackson Lennon (credited as Jackson Ellis).
 He also stars in the film Boxed In, based on his own experiences transitioning as a teenager.

 Western Animation